 6. Go Minimal for Fashion Magazines

 If you’re designing a magazine for fashion or lifestyle content, your challenge will lie in making the design look as on-trend and aspirational as possible.
 A minimal design is a great blank canvas for fashion photos and retail showcases, and it taps into the trend for ultra-simple, stylish print design.
+It's the best design for magazines about these topics.

 Avoid fuss at all costs, to avoid the designs looking cheap, and shy away from making any typography too ‘shouty’.